Engine troubleshooting, is the most important part, of any automotive repair.

 Why ?
 The intake gaskets seal coolant, that flows between, the two sides of your engine.
 Many times when these gaskets lose their ability to seal, it allows coolant to leak into your engines crankcase.

-Above all, being able to fix engine problems, takes years of experience.
+Above all, engine troubleshooting, takes years of experience.
 But, anyone can make an effort, to diagnose them.
 So, next time your vehicle has an issue, don’t rely on a mechanic, to tell you what’s wrong.
-Finally, try using your senses to get an idea, of what’s causing the problem.
+In other words, try using your senses to get an idea, of what’s causing the problem.

 Thank You !